preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/read-and-understood/index.rst

 To make sure recipients has received the notification, you can select "Require read receipt".
 (Also see above regarding AD groups.)

 .. image:: read-receipt-new2.png

-Note that, in Omnia 7.7 and later, you can also use sign-off requests for controlled documents.
-You then have a lot more options making sure colleagues are aware of important documents and updates.

-For more information, see: :doc:`Sign-off requests </admin-settings/tenant-settings/sign-off-requests-613/index>`

 Check read receipt status
 ***************************